daoquan1002/Google-Play-System-Update-Uninstaller/README.md

 # WARNING!!!
 Google has taken strong measures to improve Android security.
-Therefore, from Android 14 and above, this module should not be used to avoid causing unwanted system errors.
+Therefore, from Android 14 and above, don't use this module to avoid causing unwanted system errors.

 # Google Play System Update Uninstaller